Jayson Gaddis: Founder of The Relationship School

 26:56.23 – Brian David Crane

-So What would be what??
+So what would be what?
 What is yours?
 Yeah as you think about the different dynamics.
-Let’s say because you have a boy and a girl like how is it different between the 2 of them in terms of how you relate to them both you know.
+Let’s say because you have a boy and a girl like how is it different between the 2 of them in terms of how you relate to them both.
 If there is a distinct difference you handle them differently.
 Maybe you handle it in the same way.

 27:16.94 – Jayson Gaddis

-Yeah, it’s kind of both and they’re similar and same in that they’re a human being having an experience and I want to see them different in that they’re vastly different.
-Um you know, Ah, he’s.
-Very gregarious and outgoing and up for anything and super enthusiastic.
+Yeah, it’s kind of both and they’re similar and same in that they’re a human being having an experience, and I want to see them different in that they’re vastly different.
+He’s very gregarious and outgoing and up for anything and super enthusiastic.
 She’s like a sensitive little orchid and needs a different kind of handling and a different kind of care.
 For example, even sleep like his parents, he was a good sleeper.
-You know he eventually found his sleep rhythms.
+He eventually found his sleep rhythms.

 27:47.49 – Brian David Crane